 - Add the cubed butter to the flour, tossing each piece so it is fully covered in the flour mixture.
 Once the pieces are covered, use your fingers or a pastry cutter to cut the butter into the flour.
 You want the flour to look like long flat long pieces, similar to "walnut halves."

 - Next, make a well in the middle of the bowl.
 Pour the ice water into the middle of the well and start to slowly incorporate the flour.
 Make sure it is fully distributed.
 You want the flour to be damp and not wet.
-If you need more water, add in 1 tbsp at a time.
+If you need more water, add in 1 tablespoon at a time.
 If the dough starts to get sticky, you've added in too much water.
 When ready the dough should start to stick together.

 - When the dough starts to come together, start to form the dough into a ball.
 You can lightly knead it to help it come together.
 Try and do this quickly, as you are trying to keep the butter cold.
 The dough should come together, but still have butter pieces visible.